Why You Should Shoot into the Sun

 In the set of photos I took, the beautiful rapeseed crops were in bloom and really add to the colour of the photos.

 Try to find somewhere a little more interesting than your back garden.
 Time is one of the most important considerations when composing a shot as it dictates how high the sun is in the sky.

 Ideally, you want the sun at about head height to really get the best shot.
 The sun’s position will make it easier for your subject to play with it.

 Depth of Field

-Here are 2 photos, the first was shot at f/4 and a lot of the rapeseed crop is in focus with very little contrast.
+Here are 2 photos: the first was shot at f/4 and a lot of the rapeseed crop is in focus with very little contrast.
 Compare that to my second photo that was shot at f/1.4.

-Work with the Surroundings
+Work With the Surroundings

-Find items that the sun can come through, and get your subject to move so that their body can work with it.
-This is a really great way of working basic composition into your photos, improving them greatly.
+Find items that the sun can shine through and get your subject to move so that their body can work with it.
+This is a really good way to include basic composition into your photos, improving them greatly.